tusharshahrs/pulumi-home/azure-ts-sqlserver-loganalytics/README.md

    Current workaround,
    - Go to Azure portal and find the **SQL Server**.
    - Delete the SQL Server
-   - Go back to the commandline and type in `pulumi destroy -y -r`.
+   - Go back to the command-line and type in `pulumi destroy -y -r`.
 The `-r` will refresh the state file before deleting the resources.

 1. Remove the stack
    ```bash